High Heels

 Sort of short and stocky, dumpy and plump

-So I’ve decided to donate them, they’re no more use to me
+So I’m going to let them go, they’re no more use to me

-But they hold such precious memories of how life used to be
+But they do hold precious memories of how life used to be

-To remind me of the fun I had - before my tootsies went and grew!
+To remind me of the fun I had - ‘til my tootsies went and grew!